overstrk.sed - implement the overstrike printer control function.

 # D ;# delete first line, repeat till done

-### colorized by sedsed, a sed script debugger/indenter/tokenizer/HTMLizer
+### colorized by sedsed, a debugger and code formatter for sed scripts

 ### original script: http://sed.sf.net/local/scripts/overstrk.sed